udzura/slides/rubykaigi2025/script.md

 First, you must parse the Wasm binary format.
 However, the binary format is quite simple.
 Here's a diagram illustrating it.

-It starts with a header, which contains the type and size, followed by the content of various sections.
+It starts with some preamble, then hits a header, which contains the type and size, followed by the content of various sections.
 It's a simple combination of sections.

 Once the binary is parsed, the next step is just running the VM.
 The VM implementation is also fundamentally a loop: fetch the current frame and an instruction, execute it, then fetch the next one.